HEALTH CARE

 The right to health care from compulsory health insurance in the Republic of Croatia is ensured under the same conditions for all insured persons of the Croatian Health Insurance Fund (HZZO).

-If you have compulsory health insurance in another EU/EEA Member State/Switzerland during your stay in Croatia, you can use your health care in the same way as persons insured in the Croatian Health Insurance Fund, but at the expense of your health insurance holder.
+If you have compulsory health insurance in another EU/EEA Member State/Switzerland/UK during your stay in Croatia, you can use your health care in the same way as persons insured in the Croatian Health Insurance Fund, but at the expense of your health insurance holder.

-Health care during a temporary stay in another EU/EEA Member State/Switzerland and in Croatia (in case of stay of the insured of another Member State in Croatia) is used on the basis of the European Health Insurance Card (EKZO) or the replacement Certificate.
+Health care during a temporary stay in another EU/EEA Member State/Switzerland/UK and in Croatia (in case of stay of the insured of another Member State in Croatia) is used on the basis of the European Health Insurance Card (EKZO) or the replacement Certificate.

 Health care during the stay in another Member State is used on the basis of a particular document or a form issued by the competent healthcare holder.